-Pull any three remodeling magazines off a coffee table and you will see the same headline in different fonts: a kitchen project returns a strong percentage of what you spend when you sell.
+Pull three remodeling magazines off a coffee table and you will see the same headline in different fonts: a kitchen returns a strong percentage of what you spend when you sell.
 Pull the actual industry data and the picture is messier.
-A modest refresh on a tired kitchen recoups a high share of its cost.
-A six-figure transformation in the same house often recoups less than half.
-The right answer to “what return should you expect” depends on which kitchen you are renovating, why, and what you intend to do with the house in the next five years.
+A modest refresh on a tired kitchen recoups a high share of its cost, while a six-figure transformation in the same house often recoups less than half.
+The honest answer to what return you should expect from a kitchen remodel depends on which kitchen you are renovating, why, and what you plan to do with the house over the next several years.

 What does ROI actually mean when you remodel a kitchen?